 Okay, so there has always been some controversy about this album, over whether or not it can be considered to be a ‘live’ album.
-All through the 1980’s and well into the 1990’s there was a chorus of opinion that the album wasn’t a true live album, and that if it was not in fact recorded in the studio and had live effects dubbed over it then there was a certain amount of ‘clean up’ done in post-production in orders to cover up spots where things didn’t sound as good as the band had hoped for.
-Eventually, vocalist Rob Halford admitted in an interview that some of the vocals had been ruined on the original recordings, and that to fix these he went into the studio and re-recorded some of those songs in a live setting.
-Even today there are those out there that are not convinced the whole album is a ‘sham’, but given that no further explanations have ever come from anyone surrounding the band at the time surely it should be accepted that this was the only part that didn’t come from those two nights in Japan.
+All through the 1980’s and well into the 1990’s there was a chorus of opinion that the album wasn’t a true live album, and that if it was not in fact recorded in the studio and had live effects dubbed over it, then there was a certain amount of ‘clean up’ done in post-production in order to cover up spots where things didn’t sound as good as the band had hoped for.
+Eventually, vocalist Rob Halford admitted in an interview after he had left the band following the “Painkiller” album that some of the vocals had been ruined on the original recordings, and that to fix these he went into the studio and re-recorded some of those songs in a faux-live setting.
+Interestingly however, in an article by Ville Krannila on K.K.
+Downing’s current website, he quoted Glenn Tipton as saying Rob had the flu and a case of partial laryngitis when these recordings were made, which took some of the edge off his voice.
+Thus, when Priest returned to England, some overdubs were necessary in order to finalise the recording.
+The difference in explanation has left some people even today that are not convinced the whole album isn’t a ‘sham’, and those of this belief offer the album the rather harsh title of “Unleashed in the Studio”.
+But given that no further explanations have ever come from anyone surrounding the band at the time surely it should be accepted that this was the only part that didn’t come from those two nights in Japan, and that the touch up of vocals was inobtrusive and necessary to provide the best product available.

 Beyond this circle of discussion, just listen to the album and discover how terrific it is.
 Judas Priest’s albums to this point were for the most part excellent and there are plenty of terrific songs on them.
 Many of them appear on this album.
 And it is not until you hear them here that you understand just how good those songs are, because they are all improved immeasurably on stage.
 They are played at a faster tempo, they are louder, and the guitars of Tipton and Downing are superb, flailing their licks and solos in strident support.
 The rhythm of Ian Hill’s bass is deep and booming and Les Binks’ drums ring through perfectly.
 Mixed with the screaming vocals of Halford and you have an atmosphere that brings every angle of these songs to a more positive end.

-The first side of this album to me is perfect.
-Opening with the brilliance of “Exciter”, Halford reigns in the crowd with “Fall to your knees and repent if you please!” while the duelling guitars of Tipton and Downing excel.
+The first side of this album to me is perfect, indeed the equal of any other opening side of a live album ever produced.
+Opening with the brilliance of “Exciter”, Halford reigns in the crowd with his call of “fall to your knees and repent if you please!” while the duelling guitars of Tipton and Downing excel.
 This is followed by an amazing version of “Running Wild” which for me is almost the highlight of the album, as it really brings this song to life.
-The awesome “Sinner” follows and then another superb rendition of “The Ripper” leads into the still-perfect version of “The Green Manalishi (With the Two Prong Crown)”.
+The studio version on “Killing Machine” is terrific, but it is this live album that makes it the kind of going-out-and-party anthem that should be sung at the top of your voice as you walk between pubs on a Friday night.
+The awesome “Sinner” follows, again ramping up the studio version into a real humdinger, and then another superb rendition of “The Ripper” leads into the still-perfect version of “The Green Manalishi (With the Two Prong Crown)”.
+Yes, this may be a cover of a very early Fleetwood Mac song, but here on “Unleashed in the East” it becomes a Judas Priest anthem for ever more.
 Every single one of these songs is improved on this recording and they are still brilliant to listen to with the stereo on 11 today.

 No comments: